CSSclasses/CSSclasses/_posts/2015-01-03-boilerplate.markdown

 <img src="https://placehold.it/664x442" alt="placeholder image">

 #### Links
 Links take the user to another page.
-The tag is simply an a which stands for anchor.
+The tag is an a which stands for anchor.
 It comes with the href (hyper reference) attribute, that tells the browser where to go to.
 You can also add a title attribute that shows once the user hovers over it.

 {% include switch.html %}